 Very rarely!
 All babies have reflux (we call it “spitting up”), but it’s hardly ever a reason for crying.
 As long as they are gaining weight nicely and not vomiting more than 5 times a day, skip the medicine and focus on soothing with the “5 S’s.”
 Yet still, acid reflux remains a common concern of parents.
 Read more about it here, and of course, discuss your baby's symptoms with your doctor.

 Nope!
 Bad bacteria are rarely a problem because a) Preemies have tons of bad intestinal bacteria, yet never get colic before their due date; b) Breastfed babies have “sweeter” intestinal bacteria, but have just as much colicky crying as bottle-fed babies; c) colic disappears after 3-4 months, yet those bigger babies still have plenty of smelly germs in their poop.

-5 Very Real Reasons Your Baby May Cry
+5 Very Real Reasons Why Your Baby Cries

 Focus on these and stop worrying about the other stuff!